Geometry and Dynamics of the Solar System

 whereby

-The result is the mean distance in astronomical units (AU), so for Mercury, for Venus, for Earth, etc.
+The result a is the mean distance in astronomical units (AU), so 0.4 for Mercury, 0.7 for Venus, 1.0 for Earth, etc.

 The rule in this form is from an astronomical perspective, whereby the result is a close approximation of the actual mean distance of each planet from the Sun, expressed in AU.
 We usually do not see an attempt to explain this mathematical rule that adds 4 and uses a specific geometric progression from 0 to 3 to 6 to 12 etc. Why is it a progression of number 3 and why is number 4 added?